CHAMBER WORKS

 realized the sonorities of the flute and piano would work beautifully

-together.
-Sunswept is a playful and lyrical interchange between the
+with this piece.
+Sunswept is an exciting, playful, lyrical and dynamic interchange between the

 Published by Kenter Canyon Music (ASCAP)